 Speaking of right now, I was interested that latterly, Johnson designed buildings for Donald Trump.
 All of this—Trumpism and Johnson’s love of publicity—seems to speak to something very of this moment.

 You’re exactly right, that’s the perfect insight.
 Lamster has written a biography, not an antiseptic analysis of the buildings.
 He captures the theatricality of Philip Johnson and connects it with the morass of right-wing politics within the trajectory that moved from neoclassical architecture to his brand of postmodernism.

-We’re going to have to vote for one winner in the end.
+We’re going to have to vote for one 2019 biography award winner in the end.
 It’s going to be impossible!
-These are wonderful biographies.
+These are wonderful new biographies.

 Well, finally, we’ve got Jane Leavy and The Big Fella: Babe Ruth and the World He Created.
-Why did you select this book?
+Why did you select this 2019 biography award book?

 Yes, back to your last thought.
 There’s also a great interest with The Big Fella in this day and age where athletes are such celebrities.
 Babe Ruth was an extraordinary baseball player and Leavy makes that case in the context of the emergence of athletic stardom and celebrity.
 This is not a mere recounting of statistics; Leavy gives Babe Ruth a place in cultural history.